umairleo1/portfolio/README.md

 3. **Commit** your changes (`git commit -m 'Add amazing feature'`)
 4. **Push** to the branch (`git push origin feature/amazing-feature`)
 5. **Open** a Pull Request

+#### Automated Quality Assurance

+When you create a PR, the CI/CD pipeline automatically:

+- ✅ Runs all tests and quality checks
+- ✅ Validates TypeScript compilation
+- ✅ Checks code formatting and linting
+- ✅ Performs security audit
+- ❌ **Does NOT deploy** (only validates)

+Once merged, automatic deployment to live site occurs!

 ### Code Standards